Who Is Austin Tice?

 Austin’s parents will direct the money to be used by agencies to help Austin return to society.
 The funds can be used for his medical care, housing, transportation and other essential needs.

-Can We Have Someone Come To Our Restaurant That Night To Talk About Austin Tice Or Take Questions?
+Can We Have Someone Come To Our Restaurant on July 14 To Talk About Austin Tice Or Take Questions?

-The National Press Club will webcast a program on May 2 that can be streamed at your restaurant.
+The National Press Club will webcast a program on July 14 that can be streamed at your restaurant.
 You will just need web access and the ability to show video on a screen.
-And the Press Club will work with you to identify a qualified local speaker who can visit your restaurant to speak and take questions that night if you wish.
+The National Press Club can also work with you to identify a qualified local speaker who can visit your restaurant to speak and take questions that night if you wish.

 What Are The Goals For Night Out For Austin Tice?